Shepherd's Choice Goat Kid Milk Replacer

 - Medicated for controlling coccidiosis

-Formulated by experienced shepherds and veterinarians for their own goat flocks.
+Formulated by experienced shepherds and veterinarians for their own goat herds.
 Mixes well in bottles, buckets and automatic milking machines.

 This product contains copper.
 Do not feed to lambs.

 *Item #780004B (Bulk Pricing) is subject to shipping charges due to oversized and/or overweight items.
 Use the following table as a general estimate.
 Exact shipping charges will vary based on your location.
 We will contact you via phone or email with a quote before the product is shipped.

 - Crude Fat, min 25%